MCE Questions & Answers

 - How do I know if the ethics course I want to take will meet the New York requirement?

 To be acceptable, the ethics course must focus on professional ethics.
 New York State will not accept behavioral ethics as a substitute for professional ethics.
+Behavioral ethics will be categorized in the Advisory Services subject area.

 - What is an hour of continuing education?